rotki/rotki/docs/api.rst

       }

    :resjsonarr string action: Action performed on the endpoint
    :resjsonarr string destination: Folder where the generated files will be saved.
-If none is chosed a temporary folder is used.
+If none is chosen a temporary folder is used.

    :statuscode 200: Response file is correctly generated
    :statuscode 409: No user is logged in.
-   :statuscode 507: Failed to crete the file.
+   :statuscode 507: Failed to create the file.

 Import assets added by the user